100% up to C$1,600 + 250 Free Spins

 Spinlander advertises a 250% up to C$4,500 + 500 Free Spins welcome package, but the headline needs some context.
 A large part of that figure comes from the high-roller route, which requires a C$400 minimum deposit.

-For most players, the more realistic option is the standard deposit structure, which is still sizeable but less impressive than the top-line offer suggests.
+For most players, the more realistic option is the standard deposit structure.
+It is still sizeable, but less impressive than the top-line offer suggests.
 The bigger issue is the wagering.
 Most bonuses carry 45x wagering, C$7 maximum bets, five-day expiry windows, and capped free spin winnings.

 The offer is not poor, but it is harder to convert than it looks at first glance.
 Spinlander is stronger as an ongoing engagement casino than as a pure welcome-bonus play.